Jackson Park Highlands District: History

 The neighborhood was commissioned in the early 20th century.
 Its initial purpose was as a collection of model homes that would overlook the prized Jackson Park, which had hosted the World's Fair less than a decade prior.
 The neighborhood featured (and is still present) some of the most innovative concepts of the time, including large front yard setbacks, 50-foot lot widths, underground utilities, and no alleys.
 When Chicago annexed Hyde Park just in time for the 1890 census (to beat out Philadelphia as the second largest metro-area in the nation), the Highlands were left under governorship of the South Shore area.

 At the time of World War II, the neighborhood saw huge loss in residence and a destruction of the area was suggested.
 With the arrival of the 1970s, the neighborhood again began to rise as a major thoroughfare of South Side luxury.
 It was designated a Chicago Landmark on October 25, 1989.
 House prices now range from about $300,000 to $1.5 million.

-Notable residents
+Notable people

 Notable residents have included members of the Whitehall Family, Jesse Jackson, Ramsey Lewis, Bo Diddley, Enrico Fermi and Gale Sayers.